univention/office365/doc/README-code.md

 ### office365/adconnection/wizard

 The value of this Univention Configuration Registry-Variable defines which connection is configured by the next run of the Microsoft 365 Configuration Wizard.
 The value should not be empty.
-To see the available connections, '/usr/share/univention-office365/scripts/manage_adconnections list' can be called.
-The default after installation is 'defaultADconnection'.
+To see the available connections, `/usr/share/univention-office365/scripts/manage_adconnections list` can be called.
+The default after installation is `defaultADconnection`.

 _Type:_ str